See also: Where to Stay in Austin

-Here are more than 30 things to do while you’re in Austin, Texas:
+Here are the 35 best things to do in Austin, Texas:

 Cool Off at the Barton Springs Pool